 Note: If you have not renewed your passport, you can read the steps to do so here – How to Renew Your Philippine Passport in Dubai

-To check if your passport has been released, you can simply visit this website and click the dates on the calendar.
-These are links where you can view the list of names whose passports are available for pick-up.
+1. To check if your passport has been released, you can simply visit this website link below and click the buttons at the bottom of the page, depending on which office you applied for the renewal.

 Note: Once your name is listed, please proceed to the Consulate General with your OLD PASSPORT AND OFFICIAL RECEIPT to claim your new e-passport.